combell/autogit-reference/README.md

 In our case, the `img`, the `js`, and the `css` folders were defined as shared folders and symlinked.

 A more realistic situation would be to provide an `uploads` folder that is shared.
-This folder is used for *user uploads*, whereas the `css`, `js`, and `img` folder would be part of the deployment.
+This folder is used for *user uploads*, whereas the `css`, `js`, and `img` folders would be part of the deployment.
 This would result in the following directory layout:

     domainbe@ssh:~# ls -l ~/checkout/master/shared/www